 3.9 To enhance public understanding of the EO and to promote good human resource management culture, the LD organised various promotional activities and published free publications covering different themes for employers, employees, human resources professionals and the public.
 Relevant information was also disseminated through the LD's homepage and the media.
-We also widely publicised messages about good human resource management as well as statutory employment rights and protection, including the progressive increase in the number of statutory holidays under the Employment (Amendment) Ordinance 2021, through the extensive network of employers' associations and trade unions.
-Furthermore, to promote employee-oriented and progressive good human resource management practices, we continued the Good Employer Charter initiative, featuring the theme of "Family-friendly Good Employer", to encourage employers to empathically consider the family role of their employees and suitably adopt family-friendly employment practices.
+We also widely publicised messages about good human resource management as well as statutory employment rights and protection, including the progressive increase in the number of statutory holidays under the Employment (Amendment) Ordinance 2021 and the sickness allowance and employment protection under anti-epidemic measures by virtue of the Employment (Amendment) Ordinance 2022, through the extensive network of employers' associations and trade unions.
+Furthermore, to promote employeeoriented and progressive good human resource management practices, we continued the Good Employer Charter initiative to encourage employers to suitably adopt family-friendly employment practices.